 Do you have any other suggestions for questions it would be a good idea to ask of a potential meditation teacher?
 I’d love to hear your views, via the comments box!

-Note: this is a bonus article from the 28 Day Meditation Challenge online course & paperback / Kindle book.
+Note: this is a bonus article from the Meditation, Made Easy online course.
 Curious to find out how 10 minutes a day could change your life?